Employer of Record Germany

 EOR Germany Management & Reporting Flow

-As FMC Group GmbH in Germany, we hold this license and operate in comlinace with the rules of the AUG.
+As FMC Group GmbH in Germany, we hold this license and operate in compliance with the rules of the AUG.

-Unfortunately, the AUG has a big drawback: There is a time limit of 18 months.
+The AUG imposes a significant restriction: There is a time limit of 18 months.
 An employee can only be deployed to the same client for a maximum duration of 18 months.
-And the criteria is “the same client,” so switching between different eor providers will not solve this issue.
-After 18 months, the employee needs to take a “cool down period” of a minimum of 3 months plus 1 day.
+And the criterion is “the same client,” so switching between different EOR providers will not solve this issue.
+After 18 months, the employee must take a “cool down period” of a minimum of 3 months plus 1 day.
 After that, the employee can be assigned again for 18 months.

 Some providers operate without a valid AUG permit or try to circumvent the 18-month period by working with “consultancy agreements.”
 These approaches come with a high risk, as there are high penalties for the provider and the client.